philip yorke | author

 Introducing Lucy Hay, the Countess of Carlisle

-A beautiful spy whose betrayal of her King opened the door to war
+A beautiful spy whose betrayal fuelled civil war

 She was feted by poets and nobility alike, yet none knew of the dangerous games played by Lady Lucy Hay, one of England's most beautiful women who resided at the Court of King Charles.
 For Lucy was a Parliamentarian spy, and a confidante and friend to Queen Henrietta – an association that helped her undermine the King's desperate attempts to capture five prominent Parliamentarians who led opposition to his unpopular, divisive and ultimately terminal reign.